bldl/emplace-spidermonkey/README.md

       ```bash
       ecmarkup --version
       ```
-      Now you have installed Ecmarkup!
+      Now you have installed Ecmarkup.

 * **How to write ecmarkup**
   Ecmarkup is a markup language used for writing technical spesifications.
 It has a syntax similar to `HTML`, making it intuitive for those familiar with web development.
 Here's a simple example of what an algorithm in a `.emu` file looks like (`.emu` is the file ending of an ecmarkup file):